fasttime/JScrewIt/Features.md

 Features available in Android Browser 4.1.2 to 4.3.1.
 ### `ANDRO442`
 Features available in Android Browser 4.4.2 or later.
+### `ARRAY_ITERATOR`
+The property that the string representation of Array.prototype.entries\(\) starts with "\[object Array" and ends with "\]" at index 21 or 22.
+This feature is available in Firefox and in Chrome 38, Opera 25, Safari 7.1, Node.js 0.12 and later versions.
 ### `ATOB`
 Existence of the global object functions atob and btoa.
 This feature is not available in Internet Explorer versions prior to 11 and Node.js.